sullom101/negotiation-app-tdd-vue/README.md

 # negotiation-app

-> simple negotiation SPA  that has only two tabs and it only takes minimium salary the employee wants and the maximium salary the employer offers to check if both expectation meets.
+> simple negotiation SPA  that has only two tabs that takes minimium salary the employee wants and the maximium salary the employer offers to check if both expectation meets.

 ## Build Setup